MercuryGH/gl-projects/pathtrace/README.md

 * [Dear ImGui](https://github.com/ocornut/imgui)
 * [stb image](https://github.com/nothings/stb)

-All thirdpartiy sources are included in `renderer/thirdparty` and  `rasteroze/thirdparty`, which will be built by CMake commands.
+All thirdpartiy sources are included in `thirdparty/`, `renderer/thirdparty/`, which will be built by CMake commands.

 ## User Interface